 Schools, not battleships, is the cry of the American student.
 Having learned the lesson that there is no neutrality as long as our traders are not neutral, our strike is a petition for the passage of genuine neutrality legislation-no loans, no credits, no supplies to belligerents, no discretionary powers in the hands of the President.
 If an embargo is to be lifted, let it be at the demand of the people of the nation.
+We realize that the billion-dollar arma-

-be obtained in the first of the definition of the mation.
 We realize that the billion-dollar armament budget, that the United States maneuvers in the Orient and South America, mean war.
 We will not support that war.
 We declare that we will not support any war.
 Our strike today is proof that we mean business when we affirm the Oxford Pledge.
 To resist a war requires solidarity.
 It requires unity.
 That is the function of a strike.
 It is a dress rehearsal of the action we will take to carry out the Oxford Pledge in a war crisis.